A medical professional reviews software as a medical device (SaMD) on a tablet.

 It’s easy to confuse SaMD with Software in a Medical Device (SiMD), but the distinction is critical for regulatory purposes.
 SiMD is software that is an essential part of a physical medical device.
 Think of it as the embedded software that makes hardware function—it can’t do its job without the device, and the device can’t do its job without it.
 A classic example is the software controlling an infusion pump or a pacemaker.
 SaMD, on the other hand, is standalone and can run on general-purpose hardware like a smartphone.
 This key difference is why SaMD requires a unique regulatory approach.

-How Medical Software Regulations Have Changed
+The Evolution of Medical Software Regulations

 As software’s role in health care grew, regulators realized that old rules designed for hardware didn’t fit.
 Applying the same framework to a scalpel and a diagnostic algorithm just didn’t make sense.
 Regulators needed a new approach to ensure SaMD is safe and effective while encouraging innovation.
 In 2013, the International Medical Device Regulators Forum (IMDRF) formed a working group, led by the FDA, to create a common framework for regulating SaMD.
 This global effort led to harmonized guidelines for developers.
 This modern approach focuses on the software’s function and risk level, not the hardware it runs on.